dansteen/controlled-compose/README.md

 - Add a "require" config stanza that allows requiring other compose files as prerequisites to the current one.
 - Set success and fail exit codes for containers.
 Or specify that they should not exit.
 - Set a timeout after which a container will be marked succeeded or failed.
-- List on STDOUT or STDERR for regex to indicate success or failure
+- Listen on STDOUT or STDERR for regex to indicate success or failure
 - Monitor a file for regex to indicate success or failure
 - Adjust "volumes:" stanza paths to be relative to the CWD rather than the location of the compose file
+- Change volume mapping to use the $CWD rather than the location of the compose file

 # Commands